Ultralytics Training Pipeline Template¶

 uv add git+https://github.com/picselliahq/picsellia-cv-engine.git --project test_training

-This updates the pyproject.toml
+This updates the pyproject.toml and uv.lock.

 The CLI will automatically install everything on the next test or deploy.